Get access to everything we publish when you sign up for Outside+.

 The primary symptom is numbness in that outer part of the hand.
 Sometimes muscular function can be disrupted, which leaves the rider looking like Mr. Spock.

 Remove the pressure.
-Normal function should return to your hand soon after a long ride.
+Normal function should return to your hand and fingers soon after riding.
 During a long ride, however, change hand positions every 15 minutes or so to prevent excessive pressure on the ulnar nerve.
 Rotate between every grip option on your handlebars (use your drops and hoods), and even alternate riding one-handed every now and then to keep the pressure off the nerve.

 Strengthen your core.
 A more powerful core can reduce some of the pressure your body weight puts on your hands and handlebars.
 Increased core strength is always a plus, anyway.
 Add some extra core work to your training regimen, especially planks.

 Lower your saddle.
-A lower saddle may take some weight off your hands.
+A lower saddle may take some weight off your hands to help with numb fingers while cycling.
 Experiment with your fit, or ask the folks at your local bike shop to help you out.

 Try gloves.
-Cycling gloves add some padding between the handlebar and your ulnar nerve.
+Cycling gloves add some padding between the handlebar and your ulnar nerve—long gloves can take it a step further and increase circulation to keep your fingers warm while riding.

 When To Call A Doctor

-Resting and relieving the pressure on the ulnar nerve is usually enough to fix the problem.
+Resting and relieving the pressure on the ulnar nerve is usually enough to fix the problem of hand numbness after cycling.
 If you have persistent numbness or loss of muscle function even after you’ve removed the pressure, see a doctor to make sure something else isn’t affecting the area.

 New York City sports medicine specialist Jordan D. Metzl, M.D. is a 29-time marathon finisher and 13-time Ironman.
 His book, The Athlete’s Book of Home Remedies, has more than 1,000 tips to fix all types of injuries and medical conditions.